solderneer/solderneer/site/src/pages/home.md

 <img src="/pfp-min.png" class="w-36 h-36" />

-Welcome weary internet traveller, you might know me as Shan / **solderneer** / or if you know me really well _Sudharshan Sundaramahlingam_.
+Welcome weary internet traveller, you might know me as Shan / **solderneer** / or if you know me really well _Sudharshan Sundaramahlingam._

 **Evolutionary Purpose:** To spread love and optimism by nudging the world towards a path of collective flourishing.